- Many users complained that when they need to use it, their HP printer is not printing black.

-- Clean the Printhead
+- Clean the printhead

-- Open the Printer Troubleshooter
+- Open the Printer troubleshooter

-- Fix the Printing With HP Print and Scan Doctor
+- Fix the printing with HP Print and Scan Doctor

-- Add a Genuine Hewlett-Packard Cartridge to the Printer
+- Add a genuine Hewlett-Packard cartridge to the printer

-- Replace Cartridges That Are low on Ink
+- Replace cartridges that are low on ink

-- Align the Printhead
+- Align the printhead

-1. Clean the Printhead
+1. Clean the printhead

 HP printers with clogged printhead nozzles don’t usually print black ink.
 Thus, cleaning the printhead is a resolution some HP printer users have confirmed fixes the printing.

 You can usually select a Deep Cleaning or Clean Printhead option from a Printer Maintenance menu on an HP printer’s control panel.

 So make sure there is some paper loaded in the printer before selecting to clean the printhead.
 Check out your printer’s manual for more specific details on how to clean its printhead.

-2. Open the Printer Troubleshooter
+2. Open the Printer troubleshooter

 - Windows 10 users can open the Printer troubleshooter by clicking the Cortana Type here to search button on the taskbar.

-- Enter ‘troubleshoot’ in the search box.
+- Enter printer in the search box, and select Printers & scanners.

 - Then press the Next button to fix the printing with the troubleshooter.

-3. Fix the Printing With HP Print and Scan Doctor
+3. Fix the printing with HP Print and Scan Doctor

 - Click HPPS.dr.exe in the to install HP Print and Scan Doctor.